Burp Suite: Burp Extender

 Burp Suite offers an extension store where users can upload and download plugins for functionalities not supported natively.
 Different plugins alter in functionality, ranging from adjustments for UI readability, additions to scanner rules, and implementations of new analysis-based features.

 Burp Suite's extension API is open-source.
 Support for Java plugins is natively supported, while extensions which use Python and Ruby require users to download JAR files for Jython and JRuby respectively.

 Many Burp plugins have also been created by Portswigger employees as a means of developing proof-of-concepts for research conducted by the company.
 Examples of these include extensions created by James Kettle, Portswigger's Director of Research, including Backslash Powered Scanner, Param Miner, and HTTP Request Smuggler.

 BChecks

 BChecks were added to Burp Suite in June 2023 as a means of permitting users to create and customize their own scanner rules.
 A curated collection of BChecks are maintained by Portswigger through an open-source GitHub project.

 Bambdas

 Users can write Java scripts to create custom HTTP request/response index filtering in Burp Suite's proxy HTTP History, WebSocket History, and Logger lists.

+Burp AI

+Burp AI and Burp AT are AI features released July 2026 to analyze and modify web requests for manual testing, or automate testing with agents.
+Credits purchased from PortSwiggers.
+Burp AI uses models from OpenAI and Anthropic.